Finding the Saraswati River & Restoring the Flow of Her Vedic Wisdom

 ‘[Wise singers] at sacrifices fix the metres, they measure out twelve chalices of Soma.’ ‒ Rig Veda 10.114.5, tr.
 R.T.H.
 Griffith

 It also became clear in my research that the release of the mythological Hippocrene, ‒ a spring or fountain of Greek mythology, said to be released by the kick of the white-winged horse Pegasus, whose waters are associated with poetic inspiration ‒ was an offshoot of the mythology of Saraswati, known to be not only the Goddess of Wisdom but also the Goddess of Poetic Inspiration.
 In the Rig Veda the release of the Seven Rivers is depicted in various ways, including as the ‘Stallion’s Flood’, the Stallion or Horse being another symbol of the Radius.
 The Radius of the seventh river or Vesica Piscis of the Zodiac happens to correspond to the sign of the Horse, Sagittarius (Dhanus).
-Saraswati is specifically described as the seventh and best of the Seven Rivers in the Rig Veda and it became apparent that that the mythology of Saraswati as the Goddess of Wisdom conveys the crucial role that the Vesica Piscis plays in the restoration of the triadic gnosis (trayi vidya) of the Vedic Rishis in our modern world.
+Saraswati is specifically described as the seventh and best of the Seven Rivers in the Rig Veda and it became apparent that the mythology of Saraswati as the Goddess of Wisdom conveys the crucial role that the Vesica Piscis plays in the restoration of the triadic gnosis (trayi vidya) of the Vedic Rishis in our modern world.

 ‘Sarasvati who perfects our devotion, Ila divine, Bharati all surpassing ‒ Three Goddesses, with power inherent, seated, protect this [sacrificial] holy Grass, our flawless refuge!’ ‒ Rig Veda 2.3.8, R.T.H.
 Griffith